You can save the contents of a user-managed notebooks instance to GitHub to back up your notebook, as well as make it available to others to use.

-Your notebook instance shows your repository as a new folder.
+Your user-managed notebooks instance shows your repository as a new folder.
 If you do not see your cloned GitHub repository as a folder, click the Refresh File List button.

 Double-click your repository folder to open it.

-Add a new notebook to your notebook instance.
+Add a new notebook to your user-managed notebooks instance.

 Select File -> New -> Notebook.
 This creates a new notebook named "Untitled.ipynb".
 Select the kernel for your new notebook.
 For example, "Python 3".
 You can also create a Python 3 notebook using the Launcher.